csci141/Labs/202610/Lab 0 student materials/Lab0.md

 Zoom calls can also be joined by phone.
 If you wish to do so, check the syllabus for more information about call in number (or email your TA/professor).

 Often in lecture we'll do in class exercises - the prompts will be posted for reference.
-Find the link on Canvas under the 'General' tab for the in class exercises folder and make sure you can see the files.
+Find the link on Canvas from the 'Schedule of topics, readings, and assignments'.

 ### Backing up your files